alexpaul/Civil-Rights-Media/README.md

 ## Contribution

-* You can open an issue and add your media such as book, movie, article, book.
+* You can open an issue and add your media such as book, movie, article, book recommendation relevant to the Civil Rights era.
-* You can also fork this repo make you contribution to the README and make a pull request back to this repo.
+* You can also fork this repo to make you contribution, such as demo web app, iOS app, android app, or other.

 Thanks for your contribution to this project.